nesi/support-docs/docs/Storage/Release_Notes_Nearline/Long-Term_Storage_-_Nearline_release_notes__v1.1.0.14.md

 *Released 5 November 2020.*

-This release includes the following changes:
+This release ../../../ the following changes:

 -   `nlls`, `nlget`, `nlpurge`, `nlput` and `nljobstatus` now come with a debug mode, accessible via the `--debug` command line switch.
 -   Help documentation, as well as the usage message when a nearline command is run with incorrect arguments, has been improved.
--   `nljobstatus` now includes more comprehensive job status information.
-In particular, the job status message now includes a brief description of the stage the job is up to, and whether the job is at that moment pending (waiting in a queue to start the next operation), running, or complete.
+-   `nljobstatus` now ../../../ more comprehensive job status information.
+In particular, the job status message now ../../../ a brief description of the stage the job is up to, and whether the job is at that moment pending (waiting in a queue to start the next operation), running, or complete.